There are many ways to improve your financial situation.

 Plan Ahead for Vacations

-One way to combat this is by planning ahead and buying your airfare in advance – whether that’s many months or even close to a year.
+One way to save more money on vacations is by planning ahead and buying your airfare in advance – whether that’s many months or even close to a year.

 I went to Las Vegas at the end of June.
 It was a last minute decision on my part – and for that, I paid the price.